NonceGeek/scaffold-tai-shang-evm-on-chain-ai-agent/README.md

-# tai-shang-evm-on-chain-ai-agent-framework
+# scaffold-tai-shang-evm-on-chain-ai-agent
-An AI agent framework that based on evm.
+An AI agent scaffold that based on evm.